-- To assess the presence and extent of malignant breast disease in adult patients (1.2) To evaluate known or suspected supra-aortic or renal artery disease in adult and pediatric patients, including term neonates (1.3) To assess myocardial perfusion (stress, rest) and late gadolinium enhancement in adult patients with known or suspected coronary artery disease (CAD).
-(1.4). - ---- DOSAGE AND ADMINISTRATION - - Recommended dose for adults and pediatric patients (including term neonates) is 0.1 mL/kg body weight (2.1) Administer as an intravenous bolus injection (2.2) Follow injection with a normal saline flush (2.2) - - ----- DOSAGE FORMS AND STRENGTHS ---

-Gadobutrol injection contains 604.72 mg gadobutrol/mL (equivalent to 1 mmol gadobutrol/mL) and is available in vials (3) - CONTRAINDICATIONS -

-History of severe hypersensitivity reaction to gadobutrol injection (4)
+- .
+To assess the presence and extent of malignant breast disease in adult patients (1.2) To evaluate known or suspected supra-aortic or renal artery disease in adult - and pediatric patients (including term neonates) (1.3) To assess myocardial perfusion (stress, rest) and late gadolinium enhance-ment in adult patients with known or suspected coronary artery disease - (CAD).
+(1.4) ----- DOSAGE AND ADMINISTRATION ---- - Recommended dose for adults and nediatric natients (including term - Addminister as an intravenous bolus injection (2.2) Follow injection with a normal saline flush (2.2) - ------ DOSAGE FORMS AND STRENGTHS ----Gadobutrol injection contains 604.72 mg gadobutrol/mL (equivalent to 1 mmol gadobutrol/mL) (3) - CONTRAINDICATIONS -History of severe hypersensitivity reaction to gadobutrol (4) - Anaphylactic and other hypersensitivity reactions with cardiovascular, respiratory or cutaneous manifestations, ranging from mild to severe, including death, have occurred.
+Monitor patients closely during and after administration of gadoburtol.
+(5.3) Gadoburtol.
+(5.3) nium is retained for months or years in brain, bone, and other organs.